TV en Français

 TV en Français is the fourth studio album by the indie rock band, We Are Scientists.
 The album was released on March 3, 2014, through 100% Records and Dine Alone Records.
 It features guest appearances by Tim Wheeler and Rose Elinor Dougall.
-The album charted at #36 in the UK Albums Chart and #5 in the Indie Chart in the week of its release.
+The album charted at No. 36 in the UK Albums Chart and No. 5 in the Indie Chart in the week of its release.

 Recording and production

 A new album was first teased by the band at The Isle of Wight Festival 2011, where Murray suggested the band would be recording in Autumn that year.
 It was in 2012 that the band actually began recording new material, working with producer Chris Coady in New York City, where both Keith Murray & Chris Cain reside.
 The band worked in a number of New York studios, predominately The Magic Shop, DNA Studio and Ash's home studio Atomic Heart.
 In December 2012 that drummer Andy Burrows confirmed that they had finished work on their new album, with intent to release in early 2013.

 In January 2014, the band announced that the album would finally be released on March 3, 2014, through 100% Records and would be titled TV en Français.
 Accompanying the album announcement was the music video for new single "Dumb Luck."
 Soon after the announcement the band revealed another new track titled "Make it Easy," which was made available to download to those who pre-ordered the album.
 The band appeared for a third time on The Late Show with David Letterman on May 21, 2015, performing single "Make It Easy."